michae2/c-turtl/README.md

 Each turtle follows the instructions in the DNA, performing one instruction at a time.
 Baby turtles start at the beginning of the DNA.
 When a turtle finishes all of the instructions in the DNA, it dies.
-The game always starts with one baby turtle in the middle of the ocean, facing East (right).
+The game always starts with one baby turtle in the middle of the ocean, facing east (right).

 I'm not much of an artist, so the turtles look like this: